 Further develop the preliminary CEPT position and review the draft European Common Proposals (ECPs), as appropriate.

-To address the potential ambiguity introduced to No 11.49 at WRC-19, CEPT is considering the possibility to develop an alternative ECP on Topic B and its relation to Topic A addressing the suspension of individual frequency assignments of a non-GSO system.
+To address the potential ambiguity introduced to No 11.49 at WRC-19, national contributions complementary to the ECP are considered on Topic B and its relation to Topic A addressing the suspension of individual frequency assignments of a non-GSO system.

 Relevant information from outside CEPT